1 Samuel 7 – Samuel as Judge

 i.
 The Chaldean translation of this passage gives this sense well: “They poured out their hearts like water in penance before the Lord.”
 “They seemed to say in effect, We could wish to shed as many tears for our sins as there are drops of water in this bucket; but because we cannot do this, behold, we do what we can.”
 (Trapp)

 ii.
 They expressed the same heart as Lamentations 2:19: Arise, cry out in the night, at the beginning of the watches; pour out your heart like water before the face of the Lord.

 e.
 And they fasted that day, and said there, “We have sinned against the LORD.”
 Israel also expressed their sorrow over their sin by fasting (a message that nothing else really mattered except getting right with God) and by confession (a straightforward claim of guilt and responsibility).

 i.
-1 John 1:5-10 makes it clear that confession is vital to maintain relationship with God.
-As God convicts us of sin or sins that hinder fellowship with Him, we must confess it and receive forgiveness and cleansing for our relationship with God to continue without hindrance.
+1 John 1:5-10 makes it clear that confession is vital to maintain a relationship with God.
+As God convicts us of sin or sins that hinder fellowship with Him, we must confess them and receive forgiveness and cleansing for our relationship with God to continue without hindrance.

 ii.
 If it is meant from the heart, it is hard to make a better statement of confession than “We have sinned against the LORD.”
 This is almost exactly what David said when he was confronted with his sin in 2 Samuel 12:13.